Site Promotion and SEO

 For detailed tips on providing better information for your customers in a format the search engines can understand, see our article, How to Create Search Engine-Friendly Content.

-You can advertise your business via websites, blogs and online directories (e.g., the Yellow Pages) and through the search engines.
+You can advertise your business via websites, blogs and online directories and through the search engines.
 Advertising through the search engines is called Pay-Per-Click advertising (PPC advertising).
 You may also have heard PPC ads being referred to as Sponsored Links.
 You set a daily advertising budget and pay each time someone clicks on one of your ads.
-You can run a PPC campaign yourself, or hire a search engine marketing company to do this for you.
+You can run a PPC campaign yourself, or hire a search engine marketing company such as us set it up and run it for you.

 It's tempting to take a 'set and forget' attitude towards your business website once it goes live, but it pays to update the text often and to add more informative text because the search engines reward this.